KarrLab/intro_to_wc_modeling/docs/glossary.rst

     parallel discrete event simulation (PDES)
         A parallel implementation of discrete event simulation.

+    parameter estimation
+        The process of estimating the values of the parameters of a model, typically by numerically minimizing the distance between model predictions and experimental observations.

+        *See also:* :term:`identifiability`, :term:`model calibration`

     pathway/genome database (PGDB)
         A model organism database that contains integrated experimental information about the molecular biology of a single species such as its genome sequence, genes, protein complexes, and metabolic reactions.